 These sweet n’ spicy Jerk Salmon Quinoa Bowls just made meal prep and weeknight dinners even tastier.
 We’re talking fresh salmon fillets slathered in a jerk-spiced glaze along with roasted sweet potatoes and spinach over fluffy quinoa.
 A quick, easy, high-protein, low-fat, nutrient-rich recipe perfect for any night of the week!
-Plus, these bowls are totally customizable depending on what’s in your pantry and fridge.

 Remember to PIN THIS to save the recipe for later!